 It’s useful to know the breakdown of the types of modeling jobs within the agency.
 How much is runway?
 How much is editorial?
 How much is commercial?
 How much is print?
 How much is promotional?
 Their answer will help you determine if your career goals match what the agency has to offer.

 What Are Your Commission Rates?

 In the United States, legitimate agencies make their money off commission.
-The rate varies, but in general, agencies deduct 10% to 20% from what you earn.
+The rate varies, but in general, agencies deduct 10 percent to 20 percent from what you earn.
 In other words, they only get paid when you get paid.
-The agency may also charge the client up to an additional 20% as a service fee.
+The agency may also charge the client up to an additional 20 percent as a service fee.